 The UN refugee agency said it had built five camps to house 45,000 people and plans to have an additional six constructed in the coming weeks with a capacity for 120,000, although that would still not be enough to cope if the exodus is as big as feared.

 The battle has also raised fears of sectarian and ethnic revenge killings in territory retaken from ISIL.

 Amnesty International urged Iraqi authorities on Tuesday to keep Shia militia groups away from Mosul, a city whose population is largely Sunni.

-The rights group said the government in Baghdad would bear responsibility for the actions of the militias, known collectively as the Popular Mobilisation Forces, which are officially considered to be part of the country's armed forces.
+The rights group said the Shia-led government in Baghdad would bear responsibility for the actions of the militias, known collectively as the Popular Mobilization Forces, which are officially considered to be part of the country's armed forces.

 "There can be no justification for extrajudicial executions, enforced disappearances, torture or arbitrary detention," said Amnesty's Philip Luther.